2012 Rochester Rhinos season

-The 2012 Rochester Rhinos season will be the club's seventeenth season of existence.
-It is the Rhinos' second-consecutive year in the third tier of American soccer, playing in the USL Professional Division for their second season.
+The 2012 Rochester Rhinos season was the club's seventeenth season of existence.
+It was the Rhinos' second-consecutive year in the third tier of American soccer, playing in the USL Professional Division for their second season.

 Background

 After the split of several USL clubs to create the North American Soccer League, United Soccer Leagues restructured its top division, and created the USL Pro, which received third-tier sanctioning from U.S. Soccer.
 The Rhinos, who had played in the second division of American soccer for their entire existence, opted to join the USL Pro, and thus play in the third tier.

 On the field, the Rhinos won their division, and boasted the fourth best overall record, making it the second straight year Rochester were division champions.
 For the third straight season, however, Rochester was eliminated in the first round of the respective league's playoffs.

 Outside of the USL Pro Division, the Rhinos were eliminated in the third round of the 2012 U.S. Open Cup by the MLS side Philadelphia Union.
 The Rhinos also played a School Day friendly against NPSL team FC Buffalo.